FirstPersonNetwork/ostc-fpp-rs/docs/secure-key-management.md

 There are three configuration stores for the LKMV CLI tool:

 1. SecuredConfig :: OS Secure Storage (Key material)
-2. PrivateConfig :: Encrypted sensitive configuration (relationships and DID contacts etc...)
+2. PrivateConfig :: Encrypted sensitive configuration (relationships and DID contacts, etc.)
    - Uses `m/0'/0'/0'` as the derived key for the encryption of PrivateConfig
 3. PublicConfig :: Non-sensitive configuration, contains the encrypted PrivateConfig